Experience Oahu with Beautiful Beaches, Great Food and Incredible Adventures

 Oahu’s Windward Coast has lush green mountains, quiet beaches, and relaxed pace, it’s the perfect place to slow down and soak in a different side of the island.
 Far less crowded than Waikiki, this area has stunning views, hidden gems, and that laid-back vibe.

 Next, head to Byodo-In Temple, a peaceful retreat in the Koʻolau Mountains.
-This beautiful Buddhist temple is surrounded by koi ponds, lush gardens, and a towering sacred bell you can ring for good luck.
-It’s the kind of place that instantly makes you feel more relaxed, and it’s a great spot to take photos or just sit and enjoy the stillness.
+This beautiful Buddhist temple is surrounded by koi ponds, lush gardens, and a sacred bell you can ring for good luck.
+This is a beautiful place where you can relax for a bit, and it’s a great spot to take photos or just sit and enjoy the stillness.
 The temple has an entrance fee of $7 and they do ask you to be respectful of where you are.

 Afterward, drive over to Bellows Beach, a stunning stretch of white sand and crystal-clear water.
 Since it’s on military land, it’s only open to the public on weekend.
 It is an amazing beach but if you can only visit on a weekday, Waimanalo Beach is just down the road and just as beautiful.